AP European History

 Regular enrollment rate: $675 for those who register after midnight July 1, 2020

 This course will generally be asynchronous with assignments and assessments posted and completed on Schoology.
 By mid August the Schoology class site will have a course calendar with all textbook reading assignments, unit exam dates, and vacation breaks for the entire 20-21 school year.
 Students are expected to complete reading assignments by the day they are assigned and are allowed to read ahead and work on the associated assignments.
 At the start of each unit of study, the unit learning objectives will be posted on Schoology and shared via email.
 All assignments for each unit will be posted the day the unit begins.
 All assignments within each unit are to be completed and submitted by midnight the day before the unit exam.
-Students who
+Students who desire more direct time management help can be comforted by my practice of providing daily assignment reminders/recommendations via the Remind app or email.
+Students can also interact with me with content and assignment questions at anytime via the Remind app.

 Live Video Sessions via Zoom: Each week there will be optional live meeting sessions for check-ins and discussion for students who feel the need.
 Time and day of these meetings will be determined by consensus during the first week of class.
 It is possible that there will be more than one weekly meeting time to accommodate time conflicts that may arise.
 If that’s the case, students will be able to choose a live session that best fits their schedule.
 At various times throughout the year there will be required live sessions.
 As with the optional meetings, time and day will be determined by consensus and I will try to keep this number at 4 or fewer.